varun21vaidya/varun21vaidya/README.md

 ## :man_technologist: About Me :

-- 🔭 Working as a Software Engineer 👨‍💻 and contributing to frontend and backend with MEAN Stack for building web applications.
+- 🔭 Working as a Software Engineer 👨‍💻 and contributing to build full stack web applications.

 - 🌱 Developing Problem Solving Skills 🚀 and Advanced <a href="https://github.com/varun21vaidya/DS-Algo">DSA</a>.